cjstehno/gradle-webpreview-plugin/README.md

 ### Tasks

 * `startPreview` - used to start the preview server with the configuration provided in the `webPreview` extension.
-* 'previewStatus' - used to display the status of the preview server.
+* `previewStatus` - used to display the status of the preview server.
 * `stopPreview` - used to stop the preview server when it is running in background mode.

 ## Building